jiddon/jiddon.github.io/_pages/publications.md

 - D. Colella on behalf of the ALICE collaboration, [ALICE ITS upgrade for LHC Run 3: commissioning in the laboratory](https://iopscience.iop.org/article/10.1088/1742-6596/2374/1/012058), Proceedings of International Conference on Technology and Instrumentation in Particle Physics (TIPP), 2021
 - J. P. Iddon on behalf of the ALICE collaboration, [Commissioning of the new ALICE Inner Tracking System](https://iopscience.iop.org/article/10.1088/1748-0221/15/08/C08009), Journal of Instrumentation, 2020
 - A. Di Mauro on behalf of the ALICE collaboration, [The new inner tracking system for the ALICE upgrade at the LHC](https://www.sciencedirect.com/science/article/abs/pii/S0168900218313615), Nuclear Instrumentation and Methods in Physics Research Section A, 2019
-- A. Velure on behalf of the ALICE collaboration, [Integration, Commissioning and First Experience of ALICE ITS Control and Readout Electronics](https://pos.sissa.it/370/113/), Proceedings of Science, 2019\
+- A. Velure on behalf of the ALICE collaboration, [Integration, Commissioning and First Experience of ALICE ITS Control and Readout Electronics](https://pos.sissa.it/370/113/), Proceedings of Science, 2019
 - M. Buckland on behalf of the ALICE collaboration, [Series Production and Test of Hybrid Modules for the ALICE ITS Upgrade](https://pos.sissa.it/373/063), Proceedings of Science, 2019

-(currently porting the list above into the nicer format below)

-{% for post in site.publications reversed %}
-  {% include archive-single.html %}
-{% endfor %}